-The following statements were written by the Indigenous Solidarity working group, Palestine working group, Immigration working group, and the Nuclear Disarmament working group as reflections of where we are in 2026.
+The following statements were written by the Indigenous Solidarity, Palestine solidarity, immigration, gun violence prevention, and the nuclear disarmament working groups as reflections of where we are in 2026.
 We recognize that all these issues are interconnected and intersectional in their analysis, although they are presented separately in this document.

 Indigenous Solidarity